mitre/heimdall2/README.md

 ### How to Install

-If you would like to change Heimdall to your needs, Heimdall has 'Development Mode' you can use, where if you make changes to the code, the app will automattically rebuild itself and use those changes.
+If you would like to change Heimdall to your needs, Heimdall has 'Development Mode' you can use, where if you make changes to the code, the app will automatically rebuild itself and use those changes.
 Please note that you should *not* run development mode when deploying Heimdall for general usage.
 To get started on a Debian-based distribution, follow these steps:

 1. Install system dependencies: